wxiaoyun/CS2040S_ay2023s2_ps8_testcases/README.md

 ### Email Contribution

 If you prefer not to use the fork and merge request method, you can send your email to the me and I will invite you to be a contributor.
-You can push changes directly to the repositary.
+You can push changes directly to the repository.

 ## Description